Forrest Sheldon

-Forrest K. Sheldon was an American film director, screenwriter and actor.
-He was born in Trinidad, Colorado.
-Sheldon directed and wrote for 40 films from 1924 to 1940.
+Forrest K. Sheldon was an American actor, film director and screenwriter.
+He directed and wrote for over forty films from 1924 to 1940.
 Many of his films were westerns.

-He was educated in Los Angeles and began working at Kalem in 1914.
+Sheldon was born in Trinidad, Colorado.
+He was educated in Los Angeles, California and began working at Kalem Company in 1914.
 He worked for various studios and worked on Ken Maynard films including Hell-Fire Austin.
 He also worked on Tom Keene and Buck Jones films.